kk289/ML-Anomaly_Detection_and_Recommender_Systems-MATLAB/README.md

 [⋆] selectThreshold.m - Find a threshold for anomaly detection

-[⋆] cofiCostFunc.m - Implement the cost function for collaborative fil- tering
+[⋆] cofiCostFunc.m - Implement the cost function for collaborative filtering

 ## Anomaly Detection
 * Will update soon